ErikHartman/erikhartman.github.io/_posts/2024-03-28-game-theory-academics.md

 layout: post
 title: "The broken game of academic research: how journals are shifting the incentives of researchers and ruining science"
 date: 2024-03-27 15:09:00
-description: academic publishing through the lens of games
+description: the flawed academic system through the lens of game theory
 tags: game theory academia publishing
 featured: true
+authors:
+  - name: Erik Hartman
 ---

 Games are fundamental to the behavior of rational agents, and many biological, societal, and economic systems can be understood and analyzed using game theory.
 In game theory, a game is defined by a set of players, a set of rules, and a set of objectives.
 In large, the goal of game theory is to define and study games, and in doing so, it can help to define policies (rules) and actions that optimize the process of reaching an objective.
 Life itself can be construed as the most elemental of games, where living organisms are the players striving to survive, thrive, and procreating.
 Similarly, conflicts such as wars can be analyzed as strategic games, with goals like territorial conquest or population control.
 Naturally, tactics become important in games, and a large part of game theoretic endeavors lies in identifying the optimal tactics (actions) that result in the desired outcome of a game.